stanFurrer/KPMG_ML_Challenge/README.md

 <h2 id="Outlier">D. Normality and Outliers Analysis</h2>

 **Important Note :**
 >In the predictive part we will show that tree based model have the best performance.
-Tree based model have the nice properties to handle outliers.
-We have compare the performance of our model when removing outlier, when using the log-scale of the price and when letting price and review untouch.
-The result have shown that tree-based model performance get hurt when we proceed outlier removal as describe in the following.
+Tree based model have the nice properties to handle outliers and un-balanced classes.
+We have compared the performance of our model when removing outlier, when using the log-scale of the price and when doing nothing.
+The result have shown that tree-based model performance are the best when not proceeding log-scale and outliers removal.
+The explaination can be found in the predictive analytics part.

 However, we will still compute the price-log scale in order to make statistical test.